checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

 Note: The automation scripts used to build and test the Checked C compiler have now been moved to their own [repo](https://github.com/microsoft/checkedc-automation).
-We use CMake with Ninja for both Linux and windows builds.
+We use CMake with Ninja for both Linux and Windows builds.

 ## Setting up your machine